bozo32/citation-checking-poc/README.md

 # Integrated PDF Citation Verification Workflow

-This repository implements an integrated workflow for verifying the consistency and integrity of citations within and across academic records.
+This repository is an integrated workflow for verifying the consistency and integrity of citations within and across academic records.
 The workflow is designed to:

 - **Extract bibliographic and in-text citation data** from PDFs.
 - **Match in-text citations to bibliography entries**.
 - **Verify DOI presence** of bibliography items.
 - **Validate DOI existence** and download corresponding records when available.
 - **Compare citing sentences against cited articles** using NLI models to test that citing claims are correctly supported.
+- - **Generate training data for NLI models** Capture the decisions made by users in a JSON log.

 ## Overview